 RANGE & HABITAT

 Twinflowers are most common in the northern half of B.C., but they are found through the whole province, as well as in the Yukon and Alaska down to California and New Mexico.
-The usually grow in shaded areas on mossy beds or in under shrubs.
+They usually grow in shaded areas on mossy beds or under shrubs.
 They are happy in dry, moist, swampy or forested areas.

 The scented flowers bloom in late spring and summer, and they ripen into small seeds that have hooks on them.
 The hooks catch on passing animals, and the animals carry the seeds throughout the forest.
 They also spread with their trailing stems.

 Bees and other insects like the smell of the flowers and help to pollinate them.